eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 #### Setup a new study

 Click the **CREATE** button in the OpenALAQS toolbar.
-In the *Create an Open ALAQS project file* dialog, choose a location and filename for your new study (e.g. `EHRD.alaqs`).
+In the *Create an Open ALAQS project file* dialog, choose a location and filename for your new study (e.g. `training.alaqs`).

 The **ALAQS Project Properties** window opens automatically.
 Fill in the following values for the EHRD test case: